Employee stock option plans: the complete startup guide

 • Strike price has the same meaning as exercise price.

-• Vesting means the process by which the option-holder earns full rights to their options, to allow them to be converted to stocks.
+• Vesting means the process by which the option-holder earns full rights to their stock options, to allow them to be converted to stocks.
 This can happen by way of meeting certain time-based vesting conditions, or other performance-based milestones.
-Only vested options can be exercised to become stocks.
+Only vested stock options can be exercised to become stocks.

-• Vesting period means the time from the start date, to the date the last options will vest under the vesting conditions.
+• Vesting period means the time from the start date, to the date the last stock options will vest under the vesting conditions.

 The NITTY GRITTY

-How do employee stock options work
+How employee stock option plans work

 The standard option pool size is 10% but it can vary between 5% to 30%.

 The option pool doesn’t need to be allocated immediately.
-In fact, it’s often better to leave unallocated options to use for later hires or to top-up remuneration packages.
+In fact, it’s often better to leave unallocated stock options to use for later hires or to top-up remuneration packages.

-To simplify how stock options work, there are 3 main things that needs to happen before stock option holders can eat their cake: Granting, Vesting, and Exercising.
+To simplify how stock options work, there are 3 main things that needs to happen before stock option holders can eat their cake:

 The employer grants stock options.
-If the employee complies with the rules, the options vest.
+If the employee complies with the rules, the stock options vest.
 Then they can exercise their options to purchase stocks.
 In this article we will deep dive on each part of this process.

 The Plan Rules

-An employee receives an agreement outlining the rules of his grant.
+An employee receives an agreement outlining the rules of his equity grant.
 Just like any legal document, signing this agreement binds an employee and employer to a set of terms.
-In Cake's platform, a stock options holder typically receives an Offer Letter to start, and then a more detailed Plan Rules to be signed by both parties.

-Why do we need Plan Rules
+Why we need Plan Rules

 The Plan Rules set out the rules and processes for option-holders and stockholders.
 The Plan Rules and the Offer Letter should be read and understood together.
 You can think of the Plan Rules like a stockholders agreement that applies to employee stock option recipients.